ROG Phone 3: Hardware

-The ROG Phone 3's overall design is similar to its predecessor (the ROG Phone 2) - a metal chassis and a glass backplate.
+The ROG Phone 3's overall design is similar to its predecessor (the ROG Phone 2) - aluminum chassis and a glass backplate.
 It retains the RGB-illuminated logo on the back of the device which can be user-customized to show different colors.
 Two LED modules are located next to the camera, one of which acts as a flash and the other is an RGB LED used to light up the optional Lighting Armour case.
 The front of the phone features front-facing stereo speakers on either side of the display, and a camera built into the top bezel.
 The screen has a refresh rate of 144 Hz compared to the 120 Hz refresh rate of the ROG Phone 2, which can be configured to 60/90/120/144 Hz or Auto in the phone settings.
 The display itself is a 6.59-inch 1080p AMOLED panel with a 19.5:9 aspect ratio, which is protected by Corning Gorilla Glass 6 and supports DCI-P3 and HDR10+ with 270 Hz touch sensing.
 The device uses the Qualcomm Snapdragon 865/865+ SoC and Adreno 650 GPU, paired with 8, 12 or 16 GB of RAM and 128 GB, 256 GB, or 512 GB of non-expandable UFS 3.1 storage.
 Power is provided by a 6000 mAh battery, and 30 W fast charging is supported along with 10 W reverse charging.
 Signature features such as the 'vapor-chamber' cooling technology and custom double USB-C port on the side of the phone have also been carried over.
 The ultrasonic 'air triggers' now have motion-sensing abilities, and both can be split into two sub-triggers or used as slide gestures.
 Gaming accessories are also available including the AeroActive Cooler 3, the ROG Kunai Gamepad and Twinview Dock 3.